me-majidi/ng2-loading-spinner/README.md

 <a name="Configurable options" />

 #### Configurable options
+Config options can be set globally using the forRoot module import statement as well as being passed into each loader instance.Options passed to the instance of loader will override each global options.

 Option | Required | type | Default value | Description | Examples |
 --- | --- | --- | --- | --- | ---- |